sa1672ndo/angelauramc.github.io/markdown/wiki/going_further/PROBLEMATIC-MODS-COMMON-FIXES.md

 # Valkyrien Skies 2
 ## Android

 As of 2024/09/09, there is no way to run VS2 on Android in Singleplayer, so your only option is to join a VS2 server.
-You can host a server capable of running VS2 on Android inside Termux, but it's not very easy to setup.
+You can host a server capable of running VS2 on Android inside Termux, but it's hard to setup.

-There's a script created by [sa1672ndo](https://github.com/sa1672ndo) that automates this entire process to make the installation easier.
+There's a script that automates this entire process to make the installation easier, [it can be found here](https://github.com/sa1672ndo/vs2termux).

-The script can be found [here](https://github.com/sa1672ndo/vs2termux).
+(disclaimer: The script is no longer maintained and might not work.)

 **credits to [sa1672ndo](https://github.com/sa1672ndo)**